Skip to content

 Your own games are a great way of showcasing your talent and basic grasp of the complexities of game production.
 Potential recruiters will test your games if you present them as part of your portfolio, so get out there and start creating to wow those who will employ you!

-4. Participate in Game Jamming
+4. Participate in Game Jams

 Game jams are hackathons for video games.
 These are challenges set up to produce a game within a time frame of between 24 to 72 hours with participants taking on various roles to produce a game.